cory0417/dsa/assignments/04-sorting/README.md

 algorithm by Rana et al. 2019, I conducted systematic tests across varying list sizes.
 Unsorted lists were generated randomly within a fixed range to ensure a uniform distribution of integers.
 The list sizes tested were 100, 200, 500, 1000, 2000, 5000, 10000, 20000, 50000, and 100000 elements.
 A total of 3 trials were conducted, after which the results were averaged for each list size and algorithm.

 ## MinFinder algorithm

 Before diving into the results, I want to first explain the MinFinder algorithm.
 The MinFinder algorithm identifies the smallest element within a list and moves it to the first position, shifting the other elements rightward.
 It repeats this process for the second-smallest element and continues until all elements are correctly placed.
 This in-place, stable sorting algorithm optimizes memory usage and maintains the original relative order of equal elements without requiring additional space.
-However, the time complexity of the algorithm is
+However, the time complexity of the algorithm is $n^2$.

-$n^2$.
+## Results

-## Results Summary
+### Results table

 The results show runtimes in nanoseconds to sort lists of different sizes: